SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         ??? success "Solution"

-            The `service` part specifies both what the container should be called and also what service it should serve e.g. the last statement in the corresponding dockerfile is `CMD ["bentoml", "serve", "service:Summarization"]`.
+            The `service` part specifies both what the container should be called and also what service it should serve, e.g., the last statement in the corresponding dockerfile is `CMD ["bentoml", "serve", "service:Summarization"]`.
 The `labels` part is used to specify labels about the container, see this [link](https://docs.docker.com/reference/dockerfile/#label) for more info.
 The `include` part corresponds to `COPY` statements in the dockerfile and finally the `python` part is used to specify